Home Service Property owner Living in Paris Blog FAQ About me Contact Deutsche Version English version Version française

 Misconception: Mistakes can happen

 Yes, they can.
-Spelling errors especially, no one is perfect.
+Spelling errors for example, no one is perfect.
 Even many French people confuse some things in everyday use ("J'ai marcher" instead of "J'ai marché" or se/ce etc.), because many things sound amazingly the same.

 Misconception: A lot helps a lot

 Please, just do not worry!
 Everything is ok!
 The advance payment is only for the fact that I, the landlord, can also assume to rent to such a fabulous person as you are!
-And of course you do not transfer the money directly to my account, but it is parked neutrally!
+And of course you do not transfer the money directly to my account, but it is parked on a neutral bank account!

-As soon as you receive a message that a) contains such text and b) constantly points out that everything is correct (really!) in order to rule out security concerns for both parties, just run.
-Even if you should be motivated to pay the rent on time later, there should be no need to constantly remind you of your honorable intentions.
-Scammers regularly try to allay concerns with exaggerated promises of security, so beware.
+As soon as you receive a message that contains such text and constantly points out that everything is correct in order to rule out security concerns for both parties, beware.
+Scammers regularly try to allay concerns with exaggerated promises of security.

 Misconception: Seriously typed, seriously thought